max-starikevich/game-of-life-v2/README.md

 Next, open `http://localhost/` in your favourite browser, in few tabs at the same time.

 It's production mode by default.

-If you want to make your hands dirty, you need to start dev-version of the project:
+If you want to make your hands dirty, you need to start the development version of the game:

 ```bash
 $ docker-compose -f docker-compose.dev.yml up
 ```
 `webpack-dev-server` will be available on port 8080.
 Just open `http://localhost:8080/` in the browser.

 Enjoy!